lroberts77/CV3/README.md

 - Competent with programming practises such as OOP, TDD, MVC
 - Efficient work using Agile/XP
-- Web development with Ruby, Rails, JavaScript, HTML, CSS and React
+- Web development with Ruby, Rails, JavaScript,SQL, postgreSQL, sqlite, HTML, CSS and React
-- SQL, postgreSQL, sqlite
 - Testing frameworks such as RSpec, Jasmine

 #### Ealing Tertiary College (98 – 99)